zsquareplusc/lttp-backup/README.txt

 more time than simply copying it.

-The backup is always a simply copy of the files.
+The backup is always a simple copy of the files.
 This ensures that the backup can be used in any point in the future.
 Even if the backup program is lost or incompatible.